jamesfillerup/employee-tracker/README.md

 <br><br>

 Once cloned you can download the following:
-* `npm i express`
-* `npm i mysql`
+* `npm init`
-* `npm i uniqid`
+* `npm i console.table dotenv inquirer mysql2 node`

 ## Usage

-After you have cloned the repo to your computer and downloaded its dependencies you can run `npm start`.
-Then open up in your browser `localhost:3001` and then it is ready to go.
+After you have cloned the repo to your computer and downloaded its dependencies you can run `node index` in the terminal.
+Then you will see the prompts that you can answer.

-Click on the plus symbol then add the note you would like to make then click the save icon.
-To delete press the delete button next to the note.
+The answers will load and be updated to the database.

 ## License